alamahant/fedorarc/README.md

-FedoraRC
+FedoraRC - OpenRC for Fedora

-Experimental tool to run Fedora with OpenRC instead of systemd.
-Main script: scripts/deliver-us-from-evil.sh

-This repo has scripts and configs to bootstrap Fedora with OpenRC + elogind + netifrc instead of systemd.
+This repository contains scripts and configurations to bootstrap Fedora with OpenRC + elogind + netifrc instead of systemd.

-Keeps systemd packages for DNF compatibility but removes runtime traces.

-Repo structure:
+Repository Structure

 fedorarc/
 conf.d
 config-files